 If the analyte is a particulate material and collected with a filter, the capacity of the filter is defined by the pressure drop across the sampler or by the loading of the filter.
-For 37-mm filter-based samplers, pressure drop should be less than 40 inches (1016 mm) of water for total loading less than 2 mg.
-Larger filters may tolerate higher loadings.
+For 37-mm filter-based samplers, pressure drop should be less than 1000 mm of water for total loading less than 2 mg.
+Larger filters and especially filter capsules [Harper and Ashley 2013; O'Connor et al. 2014] will tolerate higher loadings (e.g, up to 5 mg).

-If the collection process is based primarily on adsorption, breakthrough time should be proportional to the inverse of the flow rate [14].
+If the collection process is based primarily on adsorption, breakthrough time should be proportional to the inverse of the flow rate [Jonas and Rehrmann 1973].
 This relationship can be checked by plotting the 5% breakthrough time versus the inverse of the flow rate.
 If the resulting plot is a straight line, then this relationship should hold for all flow rates in the flow rate range studied.
 Some nonlinearity in the plot may be noted due to experimental variability and assumptions made to simplify the relationship of breakthrough time and flow rate.
 Results from these experimental trials should provide a prediction of the capacity of the sampler at various flow rates and sampling times.
 If the flow rates and sampling times used in the experiment do not provide for sufficient capacity, a lower flow rate range may have to be studied and the experiment repeated.